ZIMO-Elektronik/ULF_MDU_EIN/README.md

 Once a valid packet is in the buffer, the device will generate the corresponding MDU track signal and look for a response during the Acknowledgment bits.

-A byte value is sent back to the host depending on the outcome:
+### MDU Command Response

+A faulty byte sequence  will generate a protocol error response.
+If a packet was transmitted succesfully, a message is generated with whatever answer the decoder has given.

 | response code | meaning |
 | --------------| ------- |